-In the event that the testing does not demonstrate conformance to the minimum or maximum T_R , requirements, the test may be repeated a maximum of three times.
+In the event that the testing in sections A.3.1.1.1 to A.3.1.1.7 does not demonstrate conformance to the minimum or maximum T_R , requirements, the test may be repeated a maximum of three times.
 If the test is repeated, the results for each shall be recorded in Table F.1.